 How we are funded

-ADR Scotland is funded directly by the Economic and Social Research Council (ESRC) with a dedicated portion of the total investment in ADR UK.
-The partnership recently secured £25 million investment from ESRC for 2026 – 2031, ensuring continued delivery of high impact research aligned to Scotland’s priorities.
+ADR Scotland is funded directly by the Economic and Social Research Council (ESRC), with a dedicated portion of the total investment in ADR UK.
+The partnership recently secured £25 million investment from ESRC for 2026-2031, ensuring continued delivery of high-impact research aligned to Scotland’s priorities.

 To find out more about how ADR UK is funded, see About Us.
-Further details of the grants awarded to the Scottish Government and the University of Edinburgh can be seen on UK Research and Innovation (UKRI)’s Gateway to Research platform.
+Further details of the grants awarded to the Scottish Government and the University of Edinburgh can be seen on the UK Research and Innovation (UKRI)’s Gateway to Research platform.

 Latest publications